Transfer your domain name

 Provide your new registrar with all the details as for a new registration and with the transfer code.
 Your registrar will then do what is necessary to move your domain name.

 A transfer block means that the registrar has blocked the domain name for transfer.
-This can take place at the registrant’s request or automatically.
+This can only take place at the registrant’s explicit request.
 The registrar is required to provide a simple way by which the registrant can remove the blocking.
 For more information, contact your registrar.